Client SSL Certificate Validation

 PKI Profile Settings

-- Enable CRL Check: If Enable CRL Check is selected, the client’s certificate will be verified against the certificate revocation list.
+- Enable CRL Check — If this option is selected, the client’s certificate will be verified against the certificate revocation list.

 Add a new certificate from a trusted Certificate Authority.
 If more than one CA are included in the PKI profile, then a client’s certificate should match one of them to be valid.
 A client’s certificate must match the CA as the root of the chain.
 If the presented certificate has an intermediate chain, then each link in the chain must be included here.
 Enable Ignore Peer Chain to ignore intermediate validation checking.